Tteok-galbi: Etymology

 Tteok-galbi (떡갈비), literally translated to "cake ribs" as tteok (떡) means "rice (or other grain) cake" and galbi (갈비) means "rib".
 The name comes from the food's similarity in appearance to tteok.
 The process of kneading and shaping the meat is similar to the process of making a rice cake.
 The final dish is also soft and tender, much like a rice cake in texture.

 The word tteok-galbi has a relatively short history that starts in the late 1960s to early 1970s.
 Before that, the dish was called hyo-galbi (효갈비), meaning "filial piety ribs", or no-galbi (노갈비), meaning "elder ribs", as it was often a dish for older people whose teeth were too weak to bite off meat from the rib bones.
+The term may have been coined at the historic restaurant Sinsikdang.
 Both the terms hyo-galbi and no-galbi were used during the Joseon era (1392–1897).

 History

 Tteok-galbi was a beef dish in Korean royal court cuisine.
 One story says the dish was created because it was not befitting for kings to gnaw on galbi-gui (grilled short ribs).
 Recipes from Gyeonggi Province that char-grill the beef are said to have been imparted from court ladies in the late Joseon era, while the recipes from South Jeolla Province were reportedly passed on by scholarly-officials in exile.
-The Damyang tteok-galbi, passed on by Song Hui-gyeong (1376–1446) is the most famous among them.
+The Damyang tteok-galbi, passed on by Song Hŭigyŏng (1376–1446) is the most famous among them.

 In modern South Korea, tteok-galbi is also made with ingredients mixed with or other than beef, such as pork and duck.
 Tteok-galbi made with half beef and half pork was first created and sold by Choe Jeo-ja in the 1950s, in Songjeong, Gwangju, South Korea.
 Now there is a "tteok-galbi street" specializing in the half beef and half pork dish in the Songjeong area.
 Ori-tteok-galbi (오리떡갈비), made with duck meat, is a popular dish in Gwangju.